 Choosing a bed with a really compact foot-print, as near to your mattress size as possible, is recommended for a small guest room.
 Many of our beds are available without a headboard and are the same width and length as the mattress, for example Kyoto, Kumo and Kobe beds.
 The kingsize bed size is 150x20cm – exactly the same as a king-size mattress.
-This way you aren’t taking up unnecessary floor space with the bed frame.The Nevada, Sahara and Malabar beds are also popular for this reason, they too have a compact footprint (and can even be ordered without a headboard if you want to keep length and height to an absolute minimum).
+This way you aren’t taking up unnecessary floor space with the bed frame.The Nevada, Sahara and Malabar beds are also popular for this reason.
+They too have a compact footprint and can be ordered without a headboard if you want to keep length and height to an absolute minimum.
 The Sahara and Malabar beds are tall enough to accommodate large under-bed drawers.
-In a small room you need to make the most of any available storage space and under-bed drawers are a great solution – they don’t take up any additional floor space and can be ordered with panels to match the wood of the bed.Style-wise a neutral, coordinated colour palette will give the sense of a larger airy space.
+In a small room you need to make the most of any available storage space, and under-bed drawers are a great solution.
+They don’t take up additional floor space and can be ordered with panels to match the wood of the bed.Style-wise a neutral, coordinated colour palette will give the sense of a larger airy space.
 Keep details simple and pared down.
 For example: choose classic roman blinds over curtains, and a classic wooden bed over a heavily padded upholstered bed.
 Simple shapes and clean lines are the key.